nortikin/sverchok/docs/nodes/spatial/field_random_probe.rst

   generated.
 Only bounding box of these vertices will be used.
 This input is mandatory.
 * **Count**.
 The number of points to be generated.
 The default value is 50.
 * **MinDistance**.
+This input is avaliable only when **Distance** parameter is set to **Min.
+Distance**.
 Minimum allowable distance between generated points.
 If set to zero, there will be no restriction on distance between points.
 Default value is 0.
+* **RadiusField**.
+This input is available and mandatory only when **Distance** parameter is set to **Radius Field**.
+The scalar field, which defines radius of free sphere around any generated point.
 * **Threshold**.
 Threshold value: the node will not generate points in areas where the value of scalar field is less than this value.
 The default value is 0.5.